Volvo Cars Aims

-Our comprehensive Code of Conduct, which is based on our corporate policies, is our way of ensuring that we conduct business in an ethical and compliant way.
-The Code applies to everyone within Volvo Cars, as well as consultants and agency personnel working under the direction of Volvo Cars.
-We also expect that all of our business contacts and commercial partners should be governed by the same or similar principles stipulated in the Code of Conduct.
-It is also an important part of our commitment to sustainability.
+The Volvo Cars Code of Conduct is our way of ensuring that we conduct business in an ethical and compliant way.
+The Code applies to all employees, as well as consultants and agency personnel working under the direction of Volvo Cars.
+We expect all of our business contacts and partners to be governed by the same principles.

 Slavery and Human Trafficking Statement